abadiet/SXEval/README.md

 Variable names can be anything except `true` or `false`.
 These are reserved and defined as constant values `1` and `0`.

-Variables can be passed to the SXEval either by reference (usual way) or by value (encapsulated way).
+Variables can be passed to SXEval either by reference (usual way) or by value (encapsulated way).
 The latter is not recommended as it is a little bit slower.
 The difference is highlighted in [/examples/encapsulated-variables](https://github.com/abadiet/SXEval/tree/main/examples/encapsulated-variables).

 ## Operations
-Custom operations can be easily added to the SXEval.
+Custom operations can be easily added to SXEval.
 In addition, several ones are available.
 Please note that some of them may introduce approximations if used with floating-point types.